allegroai/clearml-docs/docs/webapp/webapp_exp_tuning.md

 **To edit a model's configuration or label enumeration:**

 1. Click the model name hyperlink.
 The model details appear in the **MODELS** tab.
-1. Edit the model configuration or label enumeration.
+1. Edit the model configuration or label enumeration:

     * Model configuration - In the **NETWORK** tab **>** Hover and click **EDIT**. **>** CLick **EDIT** or **CLEAR** (to remove the configuration).